Course of Study Review Policy

 - external referencing e.g. benchmarking;

 - how the future delivery of the course aligns to the strategic direction of AC.

 From this review, recommendations are made by the CRC as to improvements to the structure, delivery, student learning, learning outcomes at the course and subject level, and management of the course of study.
-The CRC may recommend the development of nested courses of study as part of the review of the higher-level qualification, which includes all elements of the course design as a stand-alone qualification as well as details of the nested arrangement into the higher-level qualification.
-These reviews and recommendations are presented as a Comprehensive Review Report and tabled at Development Committee for consideration and then tabled at Academic Board for approval.
+The CRC may recommend the development of related or nested courses of study as part of the review of the higher-level qualification, which includes all elements of the course design as a stand-alone qualification as well as details of the nested arrangement into the higher-level qualification.
+The reviews and recommendations of the CRC are presented as a Comprehensive Review Report.

 For a course reaccreditation, the CRC will be tasked with drafting a Reaccreditation Application.